WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/capitalization.md

 Lowercase all other words and terms.
 Don't end the title or heading with a period.
 For example, *'Creating a block for the Gutenberg block editor'*.

+### Capitalization in references to titles and headings

+When linking to a title, heading, or subheading as a reference, use sentence-case capitalization even if the title or heading itself uses title case.

 ## Capitalization in indexes and glossaries

 Apart from proper nouns and official terminology, use lowercase for index and glossary terms.
 Use sentence case for glossary definitions.